 However, you now have other options too in the UTL, if you wanted to be more specific where you are measuring the sodium in:

 Pathnexus, our lab data harmonisation platform makes it very straight to evaluate all these possible options and to migrate your content to the UTL.

-If you want to migrate your existing data from the PBCL to the UTL, or want to use UTL natively in your product or simply do analyse and do side by side comparisons of the UTL and PBCL content like we did you can sign up for a Pathnexus account.
+Want to migrate your existing data from the PBCL to the UTL, or want to use UTL in your product ?